Biography

 Kyle Horch studied in Chicago at Northwestern University (B.Mus, M.Mus), where he learned with Frederick Hemke.
 He was awarded a BP North America Scholarship in 1986-87 to pursue postgraduate study at the Guildhall School of Music and Drama in London, where he learned with Stephen Trier.
 As a student and young professional musician, he won prizes in numerous competitions in Britain, Europe, and the USA.
 Since making his London debut in 1989 on the Park Lane Group series, he has performed as soloist at the Queen Elizabeth Hall, Purcell Room, British and World Saxophone Congresses, and many other venues in Britain and abroad.

 He has made several critically acclaimed recordings as a featured artist: ChamberSax (Clarinet Classics, 1999), which explores chamber repertoire for saxophone and other instruments, was rewarded with five stars in the BBC Music Magazine.
 He followed this with AngloSax (Clarinet Classics, 2003), presenting a programme of British and American recital music inspired by folksong, nature, and pastoral imagery.
 "This is a stunning album."
 American Record Guide.
 Returning to chamber music, Kyle formed his own ensemble to record Flotilla (Big Shed Music, 2009), a project focusing on music for unusual combinations of saxophones and keyboards, connected by themes of echo and memory: "This CD sparkles with energy and the playing is terrific."
-The Observer www.flotilla.org.uk His most recent release, Fairy Tales (Norwood Recordings, 2021), is a recital of Eastern European repertoire which has been praised for its "assured aplomb" ***** Stereophile.
-Other recordings include two CDs of music by the composer Ian Stewart on the Music Chamber label - San Gejtanu (2008) and Islas (2010), Timothy Salter's Chameleon on Usk Recordings (2016), John Carmichael's Aria and Finale for his Sea Changes album on ABC Classics (2004), Roderick Elms' Cygnopations and Il Cygnet for his Moody Moves album on the Herald label (2012), and the 2006-7 Grade 8 Saxophone Syllabus for the Associated Board of the Royal Schools of Music (2006).
+The Observer www.flotilla.org.uk Another more recent release, Fairy Tales (Norwood Recordings, 2021), is a recital of Eastern European repertoire which has been praised for its "assured aplomb" ***** Stereophile.
+Other recordings include Inflorescence (Norwood Recordings, 2024) - an attractive recital of contemporary works, most of which were commissioned by Kyle over the past 30 years; two CDs of music by the composer Ian Stewart on the Music Chamber label - San Gejtanu (2008) and Islas (2010); Timothy Salter's Chameleon on Usk Recordings (2016); John Carmichael's Aria and Finale for his Sea Changes album on ABC Classics (2004); Roderick Elms' Cygnopations and Il Cygnet for his Moody Moves album on the Herald label (2012); and the 2006-7 Grade 8 Saxophone Syllabus for the Associated Board of the Royal Schools of Music (2006).

 Apart from his own projects, Kyle maintains an active career as a freelance musician across a wide range of chamber, orchestral, contemporary, and light music.
-He is a member of the chamber ensemble 'Counterpoise', which since its formation in 2008 has presented imaginative programmes mixing instrumental pieces, spoken melodrama, and song in collaboration with artists such as Eleanor Bron, Sir John Tomlinson, Sir Willard White, Donald Maxwell, Jacqui Dankworth, and Rozanna Madylus.
-The ensemble has commissioned and premiered works by Edward Rushton, John Casken, David Matthews, Charlotte Bray, and Jean Hasse, performing at Kings Place in London and St. George's Bristol, as well as at the Cheltenham, City of London, Newbury, Buxton, Brighton, Deal, Petworth, Wimbledon, and Ulverston Festivals.
-Counterpoise has released two recordings: Deadly Pleasures was released on the Deux-Elles label in 2013, followed by Kokoschka's Doll on Champs Hill Records in 2020. www.counterpoise.org.uk Since 2019 Kyle has been a member of the 'Art Deco Trio', an ensemble led by the pianist and arranger Iain Farrington.
-They have performed live and streaming concerts, have appeared on BBC Radio 3 "In Tune", and made a successful CD release, Gershwinicity, in 2020. www.artdecotrio.com Orchestral work has included concerts, tours, broadcasts, and CD recordings with the Royal Philharmonic Orchestra, City of Birmingham Symphony Orchestra, Birmingham Contemporary Music Group, Bournemouth Symphony Orchestra, Birmingham Royal Ballet, Rambert Dance Company, London Symphony Orchestra, London Philharmonic Orchestra, Philharmonia Orchestra, Mariinsky Theatre Orchestra, Royal Opera House (Covent Garden), Music Theatre Wales, Garsington Opera, BBC National Orchestra of Wales, and many others.
+From 2008-2023 he was a founder member of the chamber ensemble 'Counterpoise', a group presenting imaginative programmes mixing instrumental pieces, spoken melodrama, and song - in collaboration with artists such as Eleanor Bron, Sir John Tomlinson, Sir Willard White, Donald Maxwell, Jacqui Dankworth, and Rozanna Madylus.
+The ensemble commissioned and premiered works by Edward Rushton, John Casken, David Matthews, Charlotte Bray, and Jean Hasse, performing at Kings Place in London and St. George's Bristol, as well as at the Cheltenham, City of London, Newbury, Buxton, Brighton, Deal, Petworth, Wimbledon, and Ulverston Festivals.
+Counterpoise released two recordings: Deadly Pleasures on the Deux-Elles label in 2013, followed by Kokoschka's Doll on Champs Hill Records in 2020.
+Currently, Kyle a member of the 'Art Deco Trio', an ensemble formed in 2019, and led by the pianist and arranger Iain Farrington.
+They have performed live and streaming concerts, have appeared on BBC Radio 3 "In Tune", and made two successful CD releases on the SOMM label: Gershwinicity, in 2020, followed by Classical Changes, in 2022. www.artdecotrio.com Kyle also leads the Pinewood Saxophone Quartet, which is inspired by the great Hollywood Saxophone Quartet of the 1950s and has a repertoire of original and arranged pieces related to cinema.
+Their recording, Hooray for Hollywood, was released in 2024, and they have given live performances both in London and in venues around sourthern England since that time.
+More information about the PSQ can be found here.
+Orchestral work has included concerts, tours, broadcasts, and CD recordings with the Royal Philharmonic Orchestra, City of Birmingham Symphony Orchestra, Birmingham Contemporary Music Group, Bournemouth Symphony Orchestra, Birmingham Royal Ballet, Rambert Dance Company, London Symphony Orchestra, London Philharmonic Orchestra, Philharmonia Orchestra, Mariinsky Theatre Orchestra, Royal Opera House (Covent Garden), Music Theatre Wales, Garsington Opera, Grange Park Opera, the BBC Singers, BBC Concert Orchestra, BBC National Orchestra of Wales, and many others.
 Kyle is lead saxophonist with Michael Law's Piccadilly Dance Orchestra, playing music from the American songbook - Gershwin, Cole Porter, Irving Berlin, Rodgers & Hart - mixed with early jazz arrangements by Duke Ellington and Fletcher Henderson, as well as songs by British contemporaries such as Ray Noble and Noel Coward - at concerts, private engagements, a residency at London's Savoy Hotel 1997-2003, and on nine recordings.
 The Orchestra is featured in two BBC television documentaries which have been broadcast worldwide: Len Goodman's Dancing Feet (2012) and Len Goodman's Dance Band Days (2013). www.pdo.org.uk

 In recognition of his many achievements as a performer and teacher, Kyle was appointed to the honorary position of Vice-President of the Clarinet and Saxophone Society of Great Britain in 2016.